abshkd/doc/content/en/docs/aws/s3_logs.md

      ]
      ```

-4. Add a stanza for the SQS queue you created earlier.
-The section might now look like this:
+Once you add your monitor, it will look like this (see settings values below):

      ```
       monitors: [